santagaz/forcer/README.md

 ## Possible problems

-1. When we tried to run forcer on ruby version 2.1.5, the app threw exception about missing library "em-http-request".
-If you have ruby version 2.1.5 installed and cannot resolve dependencies, I can only suggest to switch to ruby version to 2.1.2 or 2.2.0 or later.
+1. When my friend tried to run forcer on ruby version 2.1.5 on Ubuntu, the app threw exception about missing library "em-http-request".
+If you have ruby version 2.1.5 installed and cannot resolve dependencies, probably the simplest solution is switching to ruby version to 2.1.2 or 2.2.0 or later.
-2.  openssl library version 1.0.2 has problems with ruby 2.2.0 when deploy larger zip-files.
+2.  openssl library version 1.0.2 on Mac OS (maybe other platforms too) has problems with ruby 2.2.0 when deploy larger zip-files.
 In order to fix please follow steps:

         $: brew update
         $: brew uninstall openssl